arobbins/articles/article1.md

 ```

 This might seem strange at first, but look closer at what's happening.
-Because objects are part of the Object type, it's values are compared by reference.
+Because objects are part of the Object type, it's values are compared and by reference.
 Reference to what?
 Reference to the same underlying object.
 In the above example, we're setting b equal to a.
 We didn't copy the object.
 We're simply creating a reference to the same object.
 Another way of looking at it is that we're pointing the variable b to a.
 Therefore when we mutate the "name" property on b, we're at the same time mutating the "name" property on a.

 Back to Primitives, how would the same example apply to them?